 Also Read: Jewels of Uttarakhand – Lakhamandal Temple

 All these temples are architectural marvels of Uttrakhand.
-One wonders how such sophisticated standards of beauty and precision was achieved with basic tools.
-Was talent so widespread in India those days that be in Khajuraho or Ellora or Dilwara, skilled stone-carvers with distinct styles were active everywhere?
+One wonders how such sophisticated standards of beauty and precision were achieved with basic tools.
+Was talent so widespread in India those days that in Khajuraho, Ellora, or Dilwara, skilled stone carvers with distinct styles were active everywhere?
 Sitting in this day and age of mechanization, we can only imagine.
 One does not need to be religious or even history-minded to visit these temples.
-These architectural wonders punctuate the glorious natural wealth of the Himalaya Mountains and may be explored by any traveller.
+These architectural wonders punctuate the glorious natural wealth of the Himalayan Mountains and may be explored by any traveler.

-All the temples that we mentioned in this post have very convenient vehicular approaches and can be visited by anyoneall ages.
+All the temples that we mentioned in this post have very convenient vehicular approaches and can be visited by anyone of all ages.

 Almora is such a beautiful place.
 I had visited there long back and it was only a pit stop before the next one.
 It is good to know about these temples.
 The Nanda Devi Temple looks quite interesting.
 It is good that you found it by chance.